-The advent of the 29 inch wheeled mountain bike has brought about a heated debate the likes of which hasn’t been seen since the dawn of front suspension forks in the early ’90s.
-This debate is now being taken up over at cyclingnews.com, where two mountain bikes with identical specs were prepared, with the only differences being the wheel sizes and the frame-specific considerations needed to fit each to a frame and fork.
+The introduction of mountain bikes equipped with wheels measuring 29 inches has sparked a contentious discussion the likes of which have not been seen since the early 1990s, when front suspension forks were first introduced.
+This discussion is currently being carried out over at cyclingnews.com, where two mountain bikes with identical specifications have been prepared.
+The only things that distinguish them from one another are the wheel sizes and the frame-specific considerations that are required to fit each to a frame and fork.

 This versus that: a flawed premise